 Perhaps one of the most famous – and certainly one of the most significant – style of Turkish rugs is that which was developed in the western Turkish town of Oushak.
 Beginning in the early years of Ottoman rule, around the turn of the thirteenth century, the town of Oushak became an important center of Turkish rug production.

 Many of the surviving fifteenth century carpets, that are still intact, can be attributed to Oushak weavers.
 The birthplace of many widely celebrated patterns, Oushak gave rise to the star and medallion style, which was widely sought after during the sixteenth and seventeenth centuries.

-Many depictions of antique Oriental rugs in old Western paintings seem to be of the styles designed and woven in Oushak.
+Many depictions of antique Eastern rugs in old Western paintings seem to be of the styles designed and woven in Oushak.
 This small kernel of information is actually rather consequential since the European attitudes toward Oriental rugs would actually play an important factor in the history of the craft.
 In the late middle ages, for instance, it is notable that Oriental carpets – and, the historical record indicates, Oushak carpets in particular – were rather in vogue.
 European lords were keen to own these exotic treasures, which were perceived as status symbols and a sign of wealth and discerning taste.